Heatblur-Simulations/f-4e-manual/src/stores/guns.md

 [Master Arm](../cockpit/pilot/weapon_management.md#master-arm-switch) set to ON to activate the pod.
 On the SUU-16, the Master Arm activation deploys the ram air turbine.

+> 💡 After energizing the gun-pod by using the Station Select button, 20-30s
+> have to pass before the pod is ready to fire.
+De-energizing the pod will cause
+> its motor to gradually spin down again.

 Installed, the guns are boresight along the Fuselage Reference Line.
 Thus, with the [optical sight](../cockpit/pilot/dscg_controls.md#sight-mode-knob) in air to